vppelli/predecessor-discord-themes/README.md

 [@Vppelli](https://github.com/vppelli).

 ## Special Thanks
-- CapnKitten for letting me use the Spotify Discord theme as the base for Predecessor Disocrd Theme.
+- CapnKitten Im using the Spotify Discord theme as the base for Predecessor Disocrd Theme.
 - Omeda Studio for the Game-Art.
 - Blank for the Pixel Art.